sbt/sbt/src/sphinx/Detailed-Topics/Forking.rst

 By default, forked output is sent to the Logger, with standard output logged at the ``Info`` level and standard error at the ``Error`` level.
-This can be configured with the ``output-strategy`` setting, which is of type
+This can be configured with the ``outputStrategy`` setting, which is of type
 `OutputStrategy <../../api/sbt/OutputStrategy.html>`_.